bloxithic/cheats/README.md

 # Website Cheats

-This is a script collection that includes modified version of Blooket Cheats by 05Konz, and some code from TheCinnamonToastCrunch.
+These cheats includes modified version of Blooket Cheats by 05Konz, and some code from TheCinnamonToastCrunch.

 **Modified by:** bloxithic